Flechman/flechman.github.io/concurrent_algo.md

 * `collect`ing twice and checking if nothing changed to get a linearization point
 * Sharing the scan of fast processes to prevent blocking of other slower processes

+*Note that here we have restricted that the array of Snapshot was the same size as the number of processes, and entry i is associated to process pi meaning only pi can write at entry i.
+In the [Anonymous Concurrent Computing](#8-anonymous-concurrent-computing) section we talk about a [general Snapshot](#82-general-snapshot) object, where the array is of any size, and any process can update any entry.*

 # 4. The Limitations of Registers

 What objects cannot be implemented with registers if we want them to be atomic and wait-free ?